The Toolkit: A Skill-Sharpening Series

 A series of half-day personal and professional development workshops, designed to teach students and community members skills that can help them work in non-profit and community-based organizations.
 Join us for one, or come for all four!

-Monthly workshops resume for the 2016-17 season in January.
+Monthly workshops resume for the 2017-18 season on September 27th.
 Attend one of our workshops to help gain the necessary skills to beef up your resume!

 This workshop will take place in our new location, First Nations University of Canada, FNUC 3304.
 The FNUC is located on the University of Regina Main Campus at the North East corner.
 Parking is available in lot 12M.
 You can find the full list of current workshops HERE.